Skip to content

 Vote it out, then book

 With a shortlist and a deadline in hand, don't run a poll — polls just let people pile onto whatever is already ahead.
 Put the options head-to-head instead: this stay or that one, one pick at a time.
 Comparing two things is a question everyone can answer honestly, including the friends who never post, and a few quick rounds surface a genuine favourite in minutes.
 Then comes the useful part: once there's a winner the whole group can see, the person with the card finally has cover to just book it.
+That is exactly what VoteStay does: everyone pastes their finds, the group votes two stays at a time, and a live leaderboard shows the winner.
 That's the entire trick — not choosing perfectly, but choosing together, fast enough that the choice is still there to make.